noiseprotocol/noise_spec/noise.md

 9.1.
 Cryptographic functions
 ----------------------------------

-PSK mode uses the `SymmetricState.MixKeyAndHash()` function to mix the PSK into both the encryption keys and the `h` value.
+PSK mode uses the `SymmetricState.methodsMixKeyAndHash()` function to mix the PSK into both the encryption keys and the `h` value.

 Note that `MixKeyAndHash()` uses `HKDF(..., 3)`.
 The third output from `HKDF()` is used as the `k` value so that calculation of `k` may be skipped if `k` is not used.